-ACT 291(1-3) Special Project in Heating, Ventilation, Air Conditioning, and Refrigeration Technology
+ACT 291(1-3) SPECIAL PROJECT IN HEATING, VENTILATION, AIR CONDITIONING, AND REFRIGERATION TECHNOLOGY

-A course designed to provide the student with practical application of skills and knowledge gained in technical courses.
-The instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
+This course includes is designed to provide the student with practical application of skills and knowledge gained in technical courses.
+The instructor works closely with the students to ensure that the selection of a project will enhance the student's learning experience.